NoxGamingQC/C---Higher-and-lower/README.md

 5. …And it tells you if the mystery number is higher or lower.
 6. And so on, until you find the mystery number.

-The object of the game, of course, is to find the mystery number in as few moves as possible.
+The goal of the game, of course, is to find the mystery number in as few moves as possible.

+## To do

+* [X] Make the base game.
+* [ ] Make use of the SDL library.
+* [ ] Add possiblity to choose the range of numbers.
+* [ ] Add language option.